-- A student may only take a developmental or bridge level course if he or she places or progresses into it.
+- 1. A student may only take a developmental or bridge level course if he or she places or progresses into it.
 If a student wishes to take a developmental or bridge course without placing or progressing into it for a specific educational reason, he or she may appeal this policy to the Academic Development Division Chair. - 2.
-Students who place into all three developmental courses may not enroll in the college after the first day of the semester.
+Students who place into all three developmental courses may not enroll in the college after the first day of the semester. - 3.
+Full-time students who place into one or more developmental or bridge-level courses must enroll in these courses in their first semester.
+Full-time students who progress from a developmental course to a bridge course in the same content area must take the bridge course in the semester immediately following the developmental course.